Our Family's Heritage

-Today, Olive Tree Catering is Latour's one stop shop for all catering services; from weddings, to private parties to corporate events.
+Today, Olive Tree Catering is Latour's one stop shop for all catering services; from weddings to private parties to corporate events.
 Over the last forty years, we've had the pleasure to host almost every type of event one can imagine.
 The Olive Tree is the exclusive caterer for Hotel at Old Town, and the Wichita Art Museum, and even has its own venue for parties of any size, up to 350 people.

 Shortly after their marriage, Naji and Claire Toubia teamed up with Antoine to open Bagatelle Bakery in 1983.
-Bagatelle was opened with the purpose of providing fresh breads and pastries to all Latour operations, a responsibility it still upholds.
+Bagatelle was opened with the purpose of providing fresh bread and pastries to all Latour operations, a responsibility it still upholds.
 Bagatelle has grown into a community gem and is perennially recognized as the top Bakery in Wichita by the Wichita Eagle.
 Bagatelle's mission is to provide Wichita with the pleasures of the European bakery experience that the Toubia family adored growing up abroad.

 In the late ‘80s, Latour began partnering with local organizations, schools, and hospitals to provide food services; including current long-time active partnerships with the Kansas Heart Hospital and Wolf Creek Power Plant.
 In 2009, Latour was approached by the Wichita Art Museum with the task of transforming their café, this gave birth to the Muse Café.
 The Muse is home to new American cuisine, served in a beautiful atmosphere.
 The Wichita Eagle proclaimed that the Muse "is among the most well-staffed and atmospherically appropriate restaurants in Wichita".